theforeman/kafo/README.md

 * pre_commit - after validations or interactive wizard have completed, all parameter values are set but not yet stored in the answer file
 * pre  - just before puppet is executed to converge system, after parameter values are stored in the answer file
 * post  - just after puppet is executed to converge system

+For better understanding when the hooks are executed see the [diagram](doc/kafo_run.png).

 Let's assume we want to add the ```--reset-foreman-db``` option to our foreman-installer.
 We could add the following lines to the generated